bncodes19/json-sentiment/README.md

 * (Question 3) Song lyrics retrieved and stored in separate files (0.5 pts/song): 2 pts
 * (Question 4) Polarity scores printed (with appropriate label containing song title, .25 pts/song): 1 pt
 * (Question 4) Questions answered thoughtfully: 2 pts

+## Dependencies
+The requirements.txt file includes: spacytextblob requests spacy

+This project also uses requests and json, but those packages do not need to be installed via requirements.txt as they are part of Python's standard library as a built-in module.

+# TODO: write steps on this:
+Spacy may need to be downloaded separately ... python -m spacy download en_core_web_sm